 Amy Pond, the Kitsune from "The Girl Next Door" murdered at least four people and lied to the heroes.
 Some fans tend to overlook this due to the fact that she was a Girl of the Week for Sam, specifically targeted Asshole Victims, and had a sympathetic motive (she needed live brains to cure her sick son) for doing so.
 The fact that she was played by Jewel Staite probably didn't hurt, either.
 So when Dean killed her, much debate ensued both in-universe and amongst the fandom as to whether he had done the right thing or not.
 After much angst, the show decided that he did, but the subject remains a sore spot for the fandom to this day.
 However, in Real Life, a mother who had done what Amy did for the same reasons would not be let off the hook for it.

-With this show, it helps that after a while no one's hands are clean, so your favorite characters are less about any kind of morality than who's more fun to watch.
+The Vampire Diaries Universe: With this franchise, it helps that after a while no one's hands are clean, so your favorite characters are less about any kind of morality than who's more fun to watch.